Short answer: Improve your surf knowledge and fitness level, and you will have way more quality time in the surf!

 Learn the local surf breaks

-After you’ve learned how to read a surf forecast, you are becoming way more aware of the advantages were to ride for the weekend-end getaway to surf.
-It’s always a great idea to have alternative back-up’s in life, especially when you are a surfer.
+After you’ve learned how to read a surf forecast, you are becoming way more aware of the advantages were to riding for the weekend-end getaway to surf.
+It’s always a great idea to have an alternative backup in life, especially when you are a surfer.
 Sometimes when the swells have been inconsistent – knowing different breaks around your home area will increase the chances of catching good surf at least somewhere nearby.

-So, experiment surfing your home breaks more often – to figure out which swells works on different conditions.
+So, experiment surfing your home breaks more often – to figure out which swells work in different conditions.

 Wake up early